Schools Time for members to benefit from VGSA 2022

 up its campaign for better public education funding to ensure our schools can support the full range of options for staff and students.

 The previous federal Coalition government introduced a 20% cap in its share of overall funding for public schools, with no requirement for state and territory governments to lift their share.
 This has left every government school in Victoria below the baseline Schooling Resource Standard (SRS) even though they cater for the vast majority of disadvantaged students and those with disability.
 Recent data provided to senate estimates showed that if public schools had been funded to 100% of the SRS last year, disabled students in public schools would have received an additional $598 million in funded support.

 In August, AEU delegates from early childhood, TAFE, schools and disability services across the state attended our annual branch conference.
 Speakers included Premier Daniel Andrews, new education minister Natalie Hutchins, Greens education spokesperson Sam Hibbins, and AEU Federal secretary Kevin Bates.

 Premier Andrews spoke about the power of education, and thanked teachers for their work during the past few difficult years.
 He noted the important role of the union in ensuring that the government is held accountable to being ‘the Education State’, and reiterated his commitment to public education, saying that there’s no better return on investment than the one you get from investing in public education.

-Meredith Peace laid out AEU Victoria’s Ten-Year Plan for Staffing, which sets the agenda for the union’s campaigning.
+Meredith Peace laid out AEU Victoria’s Ten-Year Plan for Staffing in Public Education, which sets the agenda for the union’s campaigning.
 This includes a retention bonus payment to all public education staff in acknowledgement of work-related stress; reductions in workload; greater job security in TAFE; the expansion of early career support for early childhood teachers; and much more.